lucproglangcourse/lucproglangcourse.github.io/source/functionalprogramming.rst

-Separation of Concerns at the Type Level
+Separation of concerns at the type level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The overall approach is to formalize algebraic data types as initial F-algebras.